Charity salaries: the ten-year trends

 Cast your mind back if you can, to what might now seem like the halcyon days of 2015.

-Set to be described by future historians as ‘the year before it all started going horribly wrong’, it was a time of (relative) peace, when the world was yet to be (quite so often) on fire, when a certain president was merely the host of a reality TV show, and when the Grim Reaper’s extra-busy year of bumping off beloved celebs on a weekly basis was still several months away.
+Set to be described by future historians as ‘the year before it all went horribly wrong’, it was a time of (relative) peace, when the world was yet to be (quite so often) on fire, when a certain president was merely the host of a reality TV show, and when the Grim Reaper’s hectic year of bumping off beloved entertainers on a weekly basis was yet to get underway.

-A pint of milk cost 44p, a pint of beer just £3.45 and hot topics in the charity sector included the recently-introduced Lobbying Act, described as a ‘gagging law’ by charities like Shelter and Friends of the Earth, while debate raged over the ethics of fundraising, after 92-year-old poppy seller Olive Cooke sadly took her own life, many holding the thousands of donation requests she had been receiving each year at least partly responsible.
+A pint of milk cost 44p, a pint of beer just £3.45 and hot topics in the charity sector included the recently-introduced Lobbying Act, described as a ‘gagging law’ by charities like Shelter and Friends of the Earth, while debate raged over the ethics of fundraising, after 92-year-old poppy seller Olive Cooke sadly took her own life, many holding the flood of donation requests she'd been receiving at least partly responsible.

 Elsewhere, Queen Elizabeth II became the UK’s longest-reigning monarch, 195 countries signed the Paris climate agreement, while the internet tackled an even more pressing concern: what colour was that black and blue dress?

-Since then, it’s turned out to be a bumpy ride in this handbasket, while for reasons you won’t need us to run through here, the cost of simply existing has risen substantially.
+Since then of course, it’s been a bumpy ride in this handbasket, while for reasons that don't need reiterating here, the cost of simply existing has risen substantially.
 The question is: have salaries in the charity sector done the same?
 [Spoiler alert: let’s just say it’s unlikely].

 Break out the bar charts!
 We’re going in.